mkumar73/beckernick.github.io/_posts/2017-02-22-one-dimensional-music-ranking.markdown

 $$CS = \sum_{s=1}^{10}\sum_{i=1}^{k}(x_{i} - c)^{2}$$

 This can be a little confusing.
-It's easier to get an intution of this metric visually, by looking at two made-up examples.
+It's easier to get the intuition of this metric visually, by looking at two made-up examples.

 ## Visualizing One-Dimensionality